Real estate licenses,

 - Search by name, license number, state, or status

-- Provenance metadata on every record
+- Timestamps and metadata on every record

 GET /api/v1/licensees?state=CA&name=smith&status=active